British Overseas Airways Corporation: Early post-war operations

 After its first six Lockheed 049 Constellations, BOAC had to use some ingenuity to increase its Constellation fleet.
 In 1947, Aerlínte Éireann in Ireland bought five new Lockheed 749 Constellations, and prepared to launch a transatlantic service with assistance and crew-training from Captains O. P. Jones and J. C. Kelly-Rogers of BOAC.
 The project was abandoned in February 1948, and BOAC were able to buy the almost new 749s without dollar expenditure four months later.
 This enabled BOAC to serve Australia with Constellations from 1949.
 A total of 25 Constellations passed through the BOAC fleet, including 12 749As obtained from Capital Airlines in the mid-1950s, with BOAC's older 049s in part exchange.

 BOAC was also permitted to spend dollars on six new Boeing 377 Stratocruisers for its key transatlantic routes from October 1949, offering a double-deck non-stop eastbound service from New York City to London Airport (later Heathrow).
 However, because of the prevailing westerly winds, the westbound flights needed re-fuelling at Shannon and Gander before reaching New York.
 Another four Stratocruisers were taken over from a frustrated SAS order and seven were bought secondhand in the mid-1950s.
 The Handley Page Hermes and Canadair DC-4M Argonaut joined the BOAC fleet between 1949 and 1950, replacing the last of the non-pressurised types on passenger services.
 When service entry of the Bristol Britannia was delayed in late 1956, BOAC was permitted to purchase ten new Douglas DC-7Cs.
 These long-range aircraft enabled BOAC to operate non-stop westbound flights from London and Manchester to New York and other US East Coast destinations, in competition with DC-7Cs of Pan Am and Lockheed Super Constellations of Trans World Airlines (TWA).
 This was the first purchase of aircraft direct from the Douglas Aircraft Company in BOAC's history.

+The lengthy routes requiring numerous stopovers, including UK to Asia routes that stopped in desert locations, combined with a public image of inefficiency, led to the corporation acquiring the nickname "Better on a camel" some time around the 1940s.